MicrosoftDocs/Viva/Viva/goals/trello-integration.md

     For percent complete based objectives, Viva Goals will compute the progress based on the percentage of cards that has a completion status as **Completed** to the total number of cards matching the filters and the configuration.
 In this case, a good example will be a board with a list of cards that maps to a project and you want to measure the ongoing progress of the project over time.

 6. Select **Next** to finish and save your OKR.
-You should now see a Trello icon next to the OKR - now Viva Goals will automatically count up the finished blog posts.
+You should now see a Trello icon next to the OKR⏤now Viva Goals will automatically count up the finished blog posts.
 The OKR syncs automatically every hour, but to refresh it manually you can select **refresh**.